rokibhasansagar/android_device_WALTON_Primo_RX5/README.md

 It runs on Gionee's Custom AmigoOS v3.2 based on Android OS v6.0 (Marshmallow).
 >For More Info, go to Official [WaltonBD WebSite](http://www.waltonbd.com/index.php?route=product/category&path=24_85) and [Walton Forum](http://www.waltonforum.com/forum/849-walton-primo-rx5/)

+### Special Features
+- [x] Built with Latest Source from 20180730
+- [x] Added Support for F2FS, NTFS, ExFAT, FUSE Filesystem
+- [x] Added Logcat, FB2PNG
+- [x] Excluded SuperSU section

+### Check the [Releases](https://github.com/rokibhasansagar/android_device_twrp_WALTON_Primo_RX5/releases) Section to Download.

+It may not be Totally Working, :worried:

+But I will provide Tweaked Edition on the Releases.
+  >- [x] Languages removed other than English,
+  >- [x] Removed SuperSU and TWRP App Installation scripts,
+  >- [x] Added a Brand-New Deep-Purple Look in Theme,
+  >- [x] Extended support for Using other UI Themes from SDCard,
+  >- [x] A little more Optimized with Personal Care.

+So, Stay Tuned :wink:

 ### Specification Chart
 Basic         | Spec Sheet :------------:|:-------------------------